 We support designation of the black vulture as a nuisance species and measures be taken to eliminate this threat to American livestock.
+We urge Oklahoma's farmers and ranchers to report the use of their five depredation allotments.

 We support the funding of eradication of Eastern Red Cedar on state highway and county road rights-of-way.